 For anyone doing this without a pressure washer, you'll need stiff bristled brush, commonly known as a deck brush, to scrub your fence clean.
 This will make the job significantly harder because you'll be manually scrubbing the fence, but it's still an option for those who don't have access to a pressure washer.

 Even if you do use a pressure washer, a deck brush could come in handy for any tough stains that might remain.

-Once you’ve finished cleaning the fence and it’s dry again, it’d be a good idea to look for any imperfections.
+Once you've finished cleaning the fence and it's dry again, it'd be a good idea to look for any imperfections.
 You can smooth down rough edges, or fill in any cracks with wood putty.
-You can read more about how to make minor repairs to fences here.

-After you’ve finished washing your fence and making any repairs, your fence will be ready for staining.
-You can read how to do that here.
+After you've finished washing your fence and making any repairs, your fence will be ready for staining.